reecehunter/unleashed-chat/README.md

   - Display a list of the possible commands.
 - `/reset`
   - Clear the conversation memory to start a new session.
+- `/model`
+  - Display the current model being used.
-- `/modules`
+- `/model`
-  - Display a list of the available modules.
+  - Display a list of the available models.
-- `/setmodule`
+- `/setmodel`
   - Prompts you to input the model to use.
 - `/exit`
   - Exit out of the application cleanly.